European Union recommends new travel restrictions for unvaccinated Americans

 In most cases, vaccination cards from the Centers for Disease Control and Prevention should suffice, experts said, but negotiations for a joint E.U.-U.S. digital vaccination passport are still ongoing.

-The new E.U. recommendations also remove from the “safe list” Israel, Kosovo, Lebanon, Montenegro and North Macedonia.
+The new E.U. guidance also removes from the “safe list” Israel, Kosovo, Lebanon, Montenegro and North Macedonia.

 Trade groups criticized the E.U. advice, saying it represents a significant step backward and would continue to hurt economies.